sagar3122/Data-Science-and-Machine-Learning-with-R/README.md

 5. K-Nearest-Neighbor
 6. DecisionTrees-RandomForests
 7. Support Vector Machines
+8. K-Means Clustering
-8. Natural Language Processing : Creating a wordcloud of trending words on a topic by mining data from Twitter.
+9. Natural Language Processing : Creating a wordcloud of trending words on a topic by mining data from Twitter.
 Makes use of twitter API and access tokens.
-9. Neural Networks
+10. Neural Networks